It seems to only happen to those who love their lawn.

 In its raw form, neem oil contains several beneficial and pesticide ingredients, most notably Azadirachtin.

-When ingested, the chemical can interrupt an insect’s growth cycle, cause infertility, and trick them into starving themselves.
+When ingested, the chemical can interrupt an insect’s growth cycle, cause infertility, and trick grub worms into starving themselves.
+This also breaks the breaking the life cycle of these beetle grubs.

 When the Azadirachtin is extracted, the oil is known as clarified hydrophobic neem oil and contains trace amounts of .5 to 3% percent Azadirachtin.